-Additional services that you may want to consider are flea and tick preventative treatment, and potentially annual dental cleanings.
-If you are buying a breed with overcrowding problems, like Chihuahuas
+Dogs also need a yearly test for heartworms, as well as preventive heartworm medication.
+You may want to consider a flea and tick preventive treatment.
+There are also potentially annual dental cleanings, particularly if you are buying a breed with overcrowding problems, like a Chihuahua.

-The AKC survey found that dog owners spent an average of $423 per year on vet care.
+Dog owners spent an average of $423 per year on vet care.
 You might be able to reduce that cost by purchasing a pet health insurance plan.

+When working out the average cost of owning a dog, it’s important to look at insurance.
 The cost of pet health insurance is difficult to estimate, because it depends on a number of factors.

 The first factor in determining the price of insurance is where you live.
-Medical procedures for pets are most expensive in some states than in others.
+Medical procedures for pets are more expensive in some states than in others.
 The higher the cost of pet health care, the higher the cost of insurance.

 The third factor is how old your dog is.
 An insurance plan for a puppy will cost less than an insurance plan for an older dog.